 Last week brought you some examples of process-oriented learning.
 This week, we continue with this topic.
-We heard Rae Leeper say that at the Rebecca School, this process looks different depending on the developmental level of the student.
+We heard Rae Leeper say that at the Rebecca School, this process looks different depending on the developmental capacity of the student.
 Julia Feltus from the Rebecca School provides some examples in this week’s podcast.

 The ‘D’, the ‘I’, the ‘R’, and Process over Product